-Photo: master Zhang Yu, a lineage holder of grandmaster Wu Huichuan, one of the top students of master Yang Chengfu who was one of the Heng-Ha generals of the Yang family and one of five tigers general of the Yang family.
+Photo: Master Zhang Yu, a lineage holder of Grandmaster Wu Huichuan, one of the top students of Master Yang Chengfu, who was one of the Heng-Ha generals of the Yang family and one of five tiger generals of the Yang family.

 Article: Huang Renliang, a student of Master Zhang Yu.

 Most boxing (Taijiquan) practitioners believe that Gong Bu (Bow stance) uses the back leg to push (Deng) forward; the front leg bends and becomes Gong Bu, known as “Push the back leg and bend the front leg.”
 When I first started learning Taijiquan, I learned the simplified version of Taijiquan and the 88 movements form.
 All Gong Bu uses the back leg to push forward and bend the front leg.
 So, usually, even when we finish the Gong Bu, the rear leg is still pushed backward, especially when trained on a slippery floor.

 After I started studying with master Zhang Yu (a lineage holder of GM Wu Huichuan, a top student of Yang Chengfu, and one of the Heng-Ha Generals of the Yang family), my boxing frame was corrected, I realized that Gong Bu is not using force pushing forward.
 It uses Yao-Kua turning and Song Chen to the front leg.
 Also, the back leg is not using force at all.
 My master said, “under the feet has to be stable, so it has a root.”, the root is created down to the ground, not by a horizontal force pushing upward.